EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 link_text: "2.4: Data Persistence"
 ---

-This tutorial demonstrates data persistence and builds a simple addressbook smart contract.
+This section demonstrates data persistence and builds a simple addressbook smart contract.
 The implementation is not a full production smart contract, however it is a good smart contract to learn how data persistence works on EOSIO without being distracted by business logic not related to eosio's `Key-Value API` functionality.

 ## Step 1: Create a new directory

-In the previous [2.1: Hello World Contract](./01_hello-world.md) tutorial, you created a contract directory, open a command shell and navigate there.
+In the previous [2.1: Hello World Contract](./01_hello-world.md) section, you created a contract directory, open a command shell and navigate there.

 ```shell
 cd CONTRACTS_DIR